Overview: How Safe Is Croatia?

 QUICK SUMMARY- IS CROATIA SAFE FOR EXPATS

 Whether you are excited about Split's Game of Thrones filming locations, Dubrovnik's city walls, or the country's beaches and national parks, Croatia is easily the most popular tourist destination of all the Eastern European countries in the EU.
 The popularity is well deserved.
 It is a beautiful country.
-Even better, you've read Croatia is accepting visitors right now.

 If you are coming to Croatia but are wondering what safety precautions are, this article will help answer your questions on crime rates, scams, dangers, and warnings for visitors traveling in Croatia.
 Additionally, there I cover specific tips on how to stay safe for expatriates living in Croatia.